جامعة النجاح الوطنية

 3

-This course examines a number of topics: concept of nominate contracts, classifications of financial contracts, levels of contracts; necessity, suspension, corruption, validity and annulment; sale contract: pillars, impacts, subcontracts of sale contracts such as contract of manufacture, forward sales contract, contract of money exchange; lease contract: pillars, types and impacts.
+This course deals with a number of topics: the concept of nominate contracts, classifications of financial contracts, levels of contracts; necessity, suspension, invalidity, validity and the nullity of the contract; it also deals with sale contract: its pillars, impacts, subcontracts of sale contracts such as contract of manufacture, forward sales contract, contract of money exchange; in addition to lease contract: its pillars, types and impacts.
 The course also holds a comparison between these contracts and the laws of contracts effective in Palestine especially related to landlords and tenants.

 3